 (e) Worker responsibilities.
 During the eligibility determination process, the worker is responsible for: • 14

 (A) OKDHS responsibility for reaching a decision and notifying the applicant of eligibility or ineligibility within the appropriate time limits, per OAC 340:65-3-5; • 15

 (B) applicant's right to request a fair hearing and be represented at the hearing by any person the applicant chooses, per OAC 340:2-5.
 The applicant may request a fair hearing when there is a:

 (i) delay beyond the established time limits for determining eligibility, per OAC 340:65-3-5; or • 16

 (ii) disagreement with any action taken on the case;

-(C) applicant's legal responsibility for reporting all facts pertinent to eligibility;
+(C) applicant's legal responsibility to report all facts pertinent to eligibility;